pointerish/MercuryDL/README.md

 # MercuryDL
-A small Flask API to download content from the web using Youtube-DL
+A small Flask API to download content from the web using Youtube-DL.

+Named Mercury due to the Latin name of Hermes, the messenger god.
+This is an ongoing project.